ashatila/mech476hw/README.md

 # mech476hw
-all my homework submissions for Mech 476 at Colorado State University
+This repository contains all of Adam Shatila's homework submissions for Mech 476 at Colorado State University.